rustom-ichhaporia/IRisk-Lab-AI-Powered-Lifecycle-Financial-Planning-Coding-Test/final-report/report.md

 # Modeling

-The preprocessed data was then used to fit multiple models with the object predicting mortality likelihood at different ages of individuals on a macroscopic scale.
-The two models used were `LogisticRegression` from the `scikit-learn` package[^3] and `LGBMClassifier` from Microsoft's LightGBM package[^4].
+The preprocessed data was then used to fit multiple models with the objective of predicting mortality likelihood at different ages of individuals on a macroscopic scale.
+The two models used were `LogisticRegressionCV` from the `scikit-learn` package[^3] and `LGBMClassifier` from Microsoft's LightGBM package[^4].

+## Oversampling

+The mortality data from our dataset was naturally highly imbalanced.
+Over the 10-year follow-up period, there existed a ratio of approximately 19 survivals for each death.
+This can cause binary classification models to underfit the data and simply classify every survival and death entry as a survival, therefore reaching a ~95% accuracy.
+To combat this, we used the Synthetic Minority Oversampling Technique (SMOTE) from the `imblearn` library[^5].
+After splitting the data into a large training and small testing subset, the technique is applied only to the training data.
+This resamples and imputes the training data so that it shifts to a 1:1 death to survival ratio, allowing the classification model to more accurately discern deaths when scored on the test data.

 ## Models

+Both models took in a DataFrame of solely numeric features (categorical variables having been dummified) and a binary target array representing death or survival during the 10-year follow-up period of the study.

+Each model was trained using cross validation and hyperparameter optimization over a feature space defined in the included code.
+The models were trained over 150 iterations of the optimization and results were saved in `.csv` and `.pkl` files.

 ## Metrics